NZSA Governance

 Further information on our Board of Directors can be found at this link.

-There are two Committees of the Board as of March 2024:
+There are three Committees of the Board as of August 2024:

 • Finance and Risk Committee